Frequently Asked Questions

 • Defamation: False statements of fact made about a person.
 In cases concerning a public official or figure, the speaker must have acted with intent in making the false statement.
 In certain cases, the party alleging defamation must show actual damages.

 Yes.
 The First Amendment (and other “Bill of Rights” amendments) apply to state governmental entities through the Fourteenth Amendment, and through them to public colleges and universities like SDSU.
 But just as the First Amendment freedoms are not absolute as against the U.S. government, they are not absolute in the state context either.
 The First Amendment does not require the university to provide a platform for speech, but if it does, then it cannot discriminate against speech on the basis of the speaker’s viewpoint.
-In addition, SDSU can regulate conduct to minimize the impact to nearby instruction or ongoing operations through “time, place and manner” policies.

-As a public university bound to protect the free speech rights of students, faculty, staff and community members on campus, there are limited situations in which SDSU can restrict speech.
-The university can restrict speech based on what people are saying only when it reasonably appears that the speaker will advocate violent (and immediate) overthrow of the government, willful destruction or seizure of campus buildings or property, disruption or impairment by force of the campus’s regularly scheduled classes or other educational function, physical harm (including coercion or intimidation) or other invasion of lawful rights of campus community members (including administrators, officials, faculty, staff and students), or other campus disorder of a violent and immediate nature.
+As a public university, SDSU can enact content-neutral Time, Place and Manner regulations to promote safety and order, and to ensure its educational mission can continue, while students, faculty and staff and community members exercise their free speech rights on campus.
+Individuals, regardless of the content of their speech, must adhere to these regulations when participating in free speech activities.
+The university can only restrict speech based on its content when it reasonably appears that the speaker will advocate violent (and immediate) overthrow of the government, willful destruction or seizure of campus buildings or property, disruption or impairment by force of the campus’s regularly scheduled classes or other educational function, physical harm (including coercion or intimidation) or other invasion of lawful rights of campus community members including administrators, officials, faculty, staff and students (including under the university’s Nondiscrimination policy), or other campus disorder of a violent and immediate nature.

-Yes and no. Students do not give up their free speech rights while in school.
+Yes.
+Students do not give up their free speech rights while in school.
 But the campus may, and does, impose reasonable restrictions.
 For example, student speech while in class may be limited, and speech in on-campus housing units may be restricted (so long as that restriction is content-neutral).
 Students may not engage in speech (including expressive or other conduct) that materially disrupts class work or involves substantial disorder or invasion of the rights of others, including other students.

 No, freedom of speech does not give someone the right to restrict the speech of others, or to silence others with whom they disagree.
+Rather, an individual can use their own free speech rights to express why they disagree with the other person’s speech.

 Freedom of Expression

-There is no legal definition of “hate speech” and it is not a category of speech that the courts have held is an exception to the First Amendment.
-In fact, the courts have made it clear that no one has a constitutional right to not be offended by speech.
-For this reason, hate speech is as fully protected as any other form of protected speech.
-People, including those in the SDSU community, are as free to condemn any category of individual – whether on the basis of race, religion, national origin, ethnicity, sexual orientation, citizenship status, political party, ideology, hair style or taste in music.
-But remember that this applies only to speech and expressive conduct, and does not protect an individual’s conduct simply because it is motivated by that person’s beliefs.
+While the First Amendment may protect speech condemning any category of individual – whether on the basis of race, religion, national origin, ethnicity, sexual orientation, citizenship status, political party, ideology, hair style, or taste in music – this applies only to speech and expressive conduct, and does not protect an individual’s behavior simply because it is motivated by that person’s beliefs.
 For example, hate crimes are regulated under both state and federal law.

 The First Amendment is tested most severely when the person who is speaking is saying things that we find offensive or hateful, or that we disagree with.
 Yet that speech is also protected because when the government has the right to suppress certain ideas, everyone is subject to censorship.